 July weather in Mauritius can be compared to July weather in Paris or Frankfurt and is warmer than summers in much of the UK and definitely Ireland.
 The only difference is July in mid-winter in Mauritius.
-Fair weather typically dominates, with rainfall typically relatively light and short-lived.
+Fairweather typically dominates, with rainfall typically relatively light and short-lived, making it an ideal time for some of our day trips.

 - With the drier weather, July is a great month to try hiking in Tamarind Falls.
 This area typically gets copious amounts of rain during the Mauritian summer.